szabgab/perlmaven.com/sites/en/pages/perl-tutorial.md

 ## Free on-line Beginner Perl Maven tutorial

-In this tutorial you are going to learn how to use the Perl 5 programming language to <b>get your job done</b>.
+In this tutorial you are going to learn how to use the Perl 5 programming language to **get your job done**.

-You will learn both general language features, and extensions or libraries or as the Perl programmers call them <b>modules</b>.
-We will see both standard modules, that come with perl and 3rd-party modules, that we install from <b>CPAN</b>.
+You will learn both general language features, and extensions or libraries or as the Perl programmers call them **modules**.
+We will see both standard modules, that come with perl and 3rd-party modules, that we install from **CPAN**.

 When it is possible I'll try to teach things in a very task oriented way.
 I'll draw up tasks and then we'll learn the necessary tools to solve them.
 Where possible I'll also direct you to some exercises you can do to practice what you have learned.

-<b>Introduction</b>
+**Introduction**
 <ol>
     <li>[Install Perl, print Hello World, Safety net (use strict, use warnings)](/installing-perl-and-getting-started)</li>
     <li>[#!/usr/bin/perl - the hash-bang line](/hashbang)</li>